izelnakri/qunitx/README.md

 # you can run the test in node with ES modules package.json{ "type": "module" }
 $ qunitx some-test.js

-# or if you want to run it in browser:
+# Suggested mode: if you want to run it in CI/google chrome:

 $ qunitx some-test.js --browser